AI Trail Analysis

 Best times to hike⌄

-Early mornings or late afternoons offer cooler temperatures, better light for photography, and potentially fewer crowds.
-Late Spring (especially June for rhododendrons) through early Fall provides the best weather and blooming wildflowers.
-Avoid midday on weekends during peak season to mitigate heavy foot traffic and find parking.
+Early mornings or late afternoons offer softer light for photography and generally fewer crowds.
+Late Spring (especially June for rhododendrons), Summer, and early Fall provide the most pleasant weather and vibrant scenery.
+Avoid midday on weekends during peak seasons as this popular trail can become very crowded.

 Wildlife & plants⌄